Steps taken prior to 2012 towards the Digital Dividend

 There will be a second digital dividend in 2020.

 The ITU World Radiocommunications Conference 2012 (WRC12) made more UHF spectrum (694-790 MHz) available to mobile telephony.
+This spectrum is sometimes called the 700MHz band.
 This is a second digital dividend.
 ITU groups and CEPT groups decided to adopt the mobile telephony band plan used in Asia for Europe.
-This band plan allows cellular telephony to use 60MHz.
+This band plan allows cellular telephony to use 60MHz in the 700MHz band.
 Experts think that security and emergency service radio systems could also use part of the second digital dividend spectrum.

 TV manufacturers might install adequate filters in TV receivers after 2020.
 Otherwise households may need to fit new filters.